 This is a non-accredited programme which is designed for anyone who has an interest in working in the health and social care sector.
 It will develop skills for progression to further learning and ultimately employment.
 It is made up of units providing a broad introduction to working in care as well as specific units which offer a taste of care issues.
 There is also a focus on key transferable skills.

 All applicants are assessed on an individual basis and an interview is essential.
 A GCSE profile of D-E (3/2) grades is desirable.
 Good attendance, punctuality, self-motivation and a positive attitude to study should be evident from your Record of Achievement.
 English GCSE is required at grade 2 or above.

 You will also study Functional Skills or GCSE in English and Maths as well as Employability and Personal Development.
 Developing your maths and English skills will support your main study programme, help your future progression and enhance your life skills.

-If you achieve a Merit in this Health and Social Care programme, you may be able to move on to the BTEC Level 2 in Health and Social Care - subject to good attendance, a good work rate and a positive attitude to study.
+You may be able to move on to the BTEC Level 2 in Health and Social Care - subject to good attendance, a good work rate and a positive attitude to study.
 You can also progress to further training opportunities.

 You can consider embarking on your career in roles such as:

 Taking a Level 3 course in Health and Social Care has left Derby College Student of the Year Lauren Hudson well prepared for a degree in nursing.

 High-achieving Lauren, who has just left college with a distinction star, was thinking of studying for A-levels at sixth form but opted instead for the more hands-on course at the Roundhouse.